needle-mirror/com.unity.netcode/Documentation~/choose-network-topology.md

 ### Binary-worlds host mode

-Binary-worlds host mode is the default client-hosted setup.
-The host's process contains a full client world and a full server world connected through a local intra-process communication (IPC) connection, so the host runs the same code paths as a dedicated server deployment.
+In binary-worlds host mode, the host's process contains a full client world and a full server world connected through a local intra-process communication (IPC) connection, so the host runs the same code paths as a dedicated server deployment.

 This parity makes binary-worlds host mode a good fit when you want local play tests to exercise the same serialization and prediction code as production, or when you plan to ship, or might later ship, a dedicated server build alongside the client-hosted build.
 It also supports features that single-world host mode doesn't, such as host-side prediction switching, partial ticks, and relevancy on the host connection.
 For more information, refer to [Binary-worlds host mode](binary-worlds-host-mode.md).

 ### Single-world host mode

-> [!NOTE]
-> Single-world host mode is experimental.
-To enable it, add the `NETCODE_EXPERIMENTAL_SINGLE_WORLD_HOST` scripting define symbol to your project.

-Single-world host mode combines the client and server roles into a single world.
+Single-world host mode is the default client-hosted setup.
+It combines the client and server roles into a single world.
 Because the host doesn't serialize and deserialize its own state, it avoids the extra work a binary-worlds host mode performs for its local player, which lowers the host's CPU and memory overhead.

 This makes single-world host mode a good fit when the host's performance budget is tight and you don't need parity with a dedicated server.
 In exchange, several features behave differently or aren't supported, including prediction switching, partial ticks, and relevancy on the host connection.
 For more information, refer to [Single-world host mode](single-world-host-mode.md).